Get the Tata Capital App to apply for Loans & manage your account. Download Now

 ₹3 lakh paid in year 3 can save much more interest than ₹3 lakh paid in year 12.

-So if you get a salary hike, bonus, or windfall gains from investments, you may consider using a part of it for loan prepayment.
+So if you get a salary hike, bonus, or windfall gains from investments, you may consider using a part of it for prepayment of home loan.

 Home Loan Prepayment Charges

 If you have a floating-rate home loan, the RBI mandates that there should be no prepayment charges.
-This means you can make part-payments whenever you like, without paying any penalty.
+This means that according to home loan prepayment rules, you can make part-payments whenever you like, without paying any penalty.

 However, for fixed-rate home loans, lenders may charge a small fee (usually 2%–4% of the prepayment amount).
-Always check your loan agreement or consult your lender before making any prepayment.
+Always check your home loan prepayment charges and agreement or consult your lender before making any prepayment.

 EMI vs. Part-Prepayment: Which is Better?

-If you want to pay your loan sooner and reduce your interest outgo, increasing EMI or making regular home loan prepayments both work well.
+If you want to pay your loan sooner and reduce your interest outgo, increasing EMI or making regular prepayment of home loan, both work well.

 Here’s the distinction between the two: